s-suresh-kumar/refactor/README.md

 Added comments to html and css files.

 Usage:
-Click the below url to launch  website https://s-suresh-kumar.github.io/refactor to view the web page and click links at the top of page to navigate to respective area.
+Click the url  https://s-suresh-kumar.github.io/refactor to view the web page and click links at the top of page to navigate to respective area.

 PS: The code baseline is kept under base-code directory.